bodo-ai/Bodo/docs/source/jupyter.rst

     c.MPILauncher.mpi_args = ["-machinefile", "path_to_file/machinefile"]

-`machinefile` (or `hostfile`) is a file with the hostnames of available nodes that MPI can use.
+where `machinefile` (or `hostfile`) is a file with the hostnames of available nodes that MPI can use.
 More information about `machinefiles` can be found `here <https://www.open-mpi.org/faq/?category=running#mpirun-hostfile>`_.

-It is important to note that other MPI implementation (such as QSUB/PBS) may use a different user interface for the allocation of computational nodes.
+It is important to note that other MPI systems and launchers (such as QSUB/PBS) may use a different user interface for the allocation of computational nodes.